OpenEvalProject/evals/manuscripts/elife-90992/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/0072zz521 Department of Environmental Health Sciences, University of Massachusetts Amherst United States
+1. Department of Environmental Health Sciences, University of Massachusetts Amherst United States ([ROR:0072zz521](https://ror.org/0072zz521))
-2. https://ror.org/010pmpe69 Belozersky Institute of Physico-Chemical Biology, Lomonosov Moscow State University Moscow Russian Federation
+2. Belozersky Institute of Physico-Chemical Biology, Lomonosov Moscow State University Moscow Russian Federation ([ROR:010pmpe69](https://ror.org/010pmpe69))
-3. https://ror.org/01070mq45 Department of Obstetrics and Gynecology, Wayne State University Detroit United States
+3. Department of Obstetrics and Gynecology, Wayne State University Detroit United States ([ROR:01070mq45](https://ror.org/01070mq45))

 † Corresponding author

 ## Abstract

 Over the past several decades, a trend toward delayed childbirth has led to increases in parental age at the time of conception.
 Sperm epigenome undergoes age-dependent changes increasing risks of adverse conditions in offspring conceived by fathers of advanced age.
 The mechanism(s) linking paternal age with epigenetic changes in sperm remain unknown.
 The sperm epigenome is shaped in a compartment protected by the blood-testes barrier (BTB) known to deteriorate with age.
 Permeability of the BTB is regulated by the balance of two mTOR complexes in Sertoli cells where mTOR complex 1 (mTORC1) promotes the opening of the BTB and mTOR complex 2 (mTORC2) promotes its integrity.
 We hypothesized that this balance is also responsible for age-dependent changes in the sperm epigenome.
-To test this hypothesis, we analyzed reproductive outcomes, including sperm DNA methylation in transgenic mice with Sertoli cell-specific suppression of mTORC1 ( Rptor KO) or mTORC2 ( Rictor KO). mTORC2 suppression accelerated aging of the sperm DNA methylome and resulted in a reproductive phenotype concordant with older age, including decreased testes weight and sperm counts, and increased percent of morphologically abnormal spermatozoa and mitochondrial DNA copy number.
+To test this hypothesis, we analyzed reproductive outcomes, including sperm DNA methylation in transgenic mice with Sertoli cell-specific suppression of mTORC1 (Rptor KO) or mTORC2 (Rictor KO). mTORC2 suppression accelerated aging of the sperm DNA methylome and resulted in a reproductive phenotype concordant with older age, including decreased testes weight and sperm counts, and increased percent of morphologically abnormal spermatozoa and mitochondrial DNA copy number.
 Suppression of mTORC1 resulted in the shift of DNA methylome in sperm opposite to the shift associated with physiological aging – sperm DNA methylome rejuvenation and mild changes in sperm parameters.
 These results demonstrate for the first time that the balance of mTOR complexes in Sertoli cells regulates the rate of sperm epigenetic aging.
 Thus, mTOR pathway in Sertoli cells may be used as a novel target of therapeutic interventions to rejuvenate the sperm epigenome in advanced-age fathers.

 ## Introduction